 Browse through the facilitator guide for tips and tricks to engage participants in maker activities in a virtual or physical learning space.

 Mansi Singh Panwar is a Bhavai dance artist, a popular folk dance genre performed in Rajasthan and western India.
 She has been performing this dance since the age of 6 that she learned from her mother.
-In this dance, she balances up to 22 earthen pots on her head, performs on the edge of the sword, on the rim of a brass/metal thali (plate), broken pieces of glass, and more.
-She can perform balancing for around half to 1 hour.
+In this dance, she balances up to 22 earthen pots on her head, performs on the edge of the sword, on the rim of a metal plate, and more.
+She can perform balancing for up to 1 hour.
 Mansi says balancing comes with a lot of practice and patience.
 She has performed in 10+ countries outside India.
 Watch here for more.